gwolfis/cstv2-aws-workshop/README.md

 ## How to use this workshop
-For invited student an F5 UDF lab environment will be available which includes access to an AWS cloud environment and all needed facilities.
+For invited students, an F5 UDF lab environment will be available which includes access to an AWS cloud environment and all needed facilities.
 When you don't have an F5 UDF lab available you can still leverage the content.
 Use your own environment to install the needed packages and explore by using this workshop.

 The pre-requistes are: